wendyverdonk93/docs/content/api/gateways/get_issuers.md

 ----------------

-Direct iDEAL transactions can have the following Issuers:
+Direct iDEAL transactions can have the following issuers:

 | IssuerID | Bank                  |
 |----------|-----------------------|